Managing the life-cycle of memberships, and the workflow involved, is one of the core functions of Cameo. This article

-Finally, after some years, old memberships should be purged.
+Finally, after some years, old memberships should be purged (see member tasks → purge).

 Turning the handle

 Whatever the technology, the only way to run a successful membership system (and maintain your cash-flow) is to keep on top of it.

 Cameo attempts to keep you in control of everything (so it doesn’t send out emails you haven’t asked it to do, for example), but to simplify the routine processing and to embody the whole workflow so there aren’t magic instructions someone new would have to know to carry out the process.

 This should leave you more free to deal with the anomalies, which experience suggests take up by far the largest amount of time: dealing with divorces, for example, where a household membership must be split in two with a variety of instructions about banking; or identifying a payee because the bank has provided the wrong reference.